Blog | Published: April 2025 | 8 min read

 2025/26

-This means employers now start paying NI much earlier on each employee's earnings.
+This means employers now start paying NI much earlier.

 Previous rate